awsdocs/amazon-athena-user-guide/doc_source/engine-versions-reference-0003.md

 In Athena engine version 2, casting a `Timestamp` with time zone to `varchar` caused some time zone literals to change \(for example, `US/Eastern` changed to `America/New_York`\)\.
 This behavior does not occur in Athena engine version 3\.

-#### Casting from TimestampTZ to Timestamp is not supported<a name="engine-versions-reference-0003-timestamp-casting"></a>

-**Error message**: Casting a Timestamp with Time Zone to Timestamp is not supported\.

-**Suggested solution**: Any explicit or implicit cast from TimestampTZ to Timestamp throws the exception\.
-If possible, remove the cast and use a different data type\.

 #### Date timestamp overflow throws error<a name="engine-versions-reference-0003-date-timestamp-overflow"></a>

 **Error message**: Millis overflow: XXX